Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 • total market value: $800

-For more information, refer to 9.3.
-Implications when transferring funds to another RESP, 9.3.2.
-Transfer conditions for the education savings incentives and Chapter 6.
+For more information, refer to sections 9.3.
+Implications when transferring funds to another RESP and 9.3.2.
+Transfer conditions for the education savings incentives, as well as Chapter 6.
 The Canada Learning Bond.

 9.4.1.4.
 Partial transfers subject to transfer conditions

 Partial transfers are subject to the same transfer conditions as full transfers.
-The RESP transfer must comply with all conditions applicable to the CESG, CLB and/or provincial incentives to ensure it is an “eligible” transfer with respect to the incentive.
+The RESP transfer must follow all conditions applicable to the CESG, CLB and/or BCTESG to ensure it’s an “eligible” transfer with respect to the incentive.

-Confirm the transfer meets all transfer conditions, if 1 or more of the education savings incentives (the CESG, the CLB and/or provincial incentives administered by ESDC) held in the relinquishing RESP cannot be transferred, the education savings incentive that makes the transfer ineligible must be repaid in full prior to the transfer, regardless if it is a full or partial transfer.
+Confirm the transfer meets all transfer conditions: If 1 or more of the education savings incentives (the CESG, the CLB and/or BCTESG) held in the relinquishing RESP can’t be transferred, the education savings incentive that makes the transfer ineligible must be repaid in full before the transfer, regardless if it is a full or partial transfer.

 For more detailed information, refer to the following sections: